Cheapest places to be an expat

 Just south of Sicily, Malta enjoys a typically Mediterranean lifestyle with a fantastic climate which promises beautiful weather all year round.
 The island, which is smaller than Leeds, has some of the most fantastic architecture, a lot of which predates Stonehenge, and the blue seas which surround it more than match the idyllic fantasy which most expats dreamt of.
 The cost of living is substantially less than the rest of mainland Europe and the UK and it has also improved over recent years in terms of dining and entertainment which means you can enjoy seeing your money go further.
 The Maltese have a very tight knit community and it doesn’t take long to fit into the way of life here and feel part of the Malta identity.

-If you’re planning on moving abroad why not let us and don’t forget to check our website.
+If you’re planning on moving abroad don’t hesitate to get in touch with our International Removals specialists.